 The standard of normalcy for children in foster care does not allow caregivers to give permission for any type of activity that would be in violation of the child's court order.

 The LDSS shall report on efforts to implement normalcy for each child in foster care in the child's foster care plan.

-6.9 Procedures for placements in emergency approved foster homes
+6.9 Procedures for immediate placement